omar-florez/scratch_mlp/docs/index.md

 interactions we can learn, which may explain in part the rise of deep neural models.

 ## Why should I read this?

+>If you understand the internal parts of a neural network, you will quickly know **what to change first** when things don't work and define an strategy to **test invariants** and **expected behaviors** that you know are part the algorithm.
+This will also be helpful when you want to **create new capabilities that are not currently implemented in the ML library** you are using.

 **Because debugging machine learning models is a complex task**.
 By experience, mathematical models don't work as expected the first try.
 They may give you low accuracy for new data, spending long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases:

- - If it **takes so much time to train**, it is maybe be a good idea to increase the size of a minibatch to reduce the variance in the examples and thus to help the algorithm to converge
+ - If it **takes so much time to train**, it is maybe a good idea to increase the size of a minibatch to reduce the variance in the observations and thus to help the algorithm to converge
  - **NaN predictions** often indicate that the algorithm received small gradients the negative exponential of the Sigmoid activation 1.0/(1.0+np.exp(-WX)) produces memory overflow.

->If you understand the internal parts of a neural network, you will quickly know **what to change first** when things don't work and define an strategy to **test invariants** and **expected behaviors** that you know are part the algorithm.
-This will also be helpful when you want to **create new capabilities that are not currently implemented in the ML library** you are using.

 ## Concrete Example: Learning the XOR Function